Hacienda Kancabchén Ucí

 Hacienda Kancabchén Ucí is located in the Motul Municipality in the state of Yucatán in southeastern Mexico.
 It is one of the properties that arose during the nineteenth century henequen boom.
 There are numerous other properties of this name in the Yucatán including Hacienda Kancabchén in Baca, Hacienda Kancabchén (Halachó), Hacienda Kancabchén (Homún), Hacienda Kancabchén (Motul), Hacienda Kankabchén (Seyé), Hacienda Kankabchén (Tixkokob), Hacienda Kancabchén (Tunkás) and Hacienda Kancabchén de Valencia.

 Toponymy

 The name (Kancabchén) is a word from the Mayan language meaning the well of the red ground.
 Ucí means seven, thus the name of the place is the seventh well of the red ground.

 How to get there

 Take highway 176 northeast out of Mérida toward Mutul approximately 45 km.
-The Kancabchén hacienda is located on the road to Motul toward to Telchac Pueblo, near a ranch called Kobchen, the only way to get there is to walk or take a bicycle the 4 km to the farm.
+The Kancabchén hacienda is located on the road to Motul toward Telchac Pueblo, near a ranch called Kobchen.
+The only way to get there is to walk or take a bicycle the 4 km to the farm.